The Power of Transactional Funding in Real Estate Deals

 Secure the property under contract with favorable terms.

-Line Up an End Buyer
+Step 2: Line Up an End Buyer

 Find a buyer who is ready and able to close quickly.